Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 The Benefits for Law Firms of Getting Martindale-Hubbell Ratings

-Attorneys recognize the rarity of Martindale's highest rating and will feel more comfortable referring matters to you.
-They understand you have both the legal skills and general ethical standards to handle their client's matters competently and ethically.
+Colleagues recognize the rarity of Martindale's highest lawyer's rating, making them more comfortable referring cases to you.
+They trust you possess both the legal skills and ethical standards to competently handle their clients’ matters.

 Martindale-Hubbell review ratings from clients can also persuade potential clients of your legal knowledge and expertise.
 A prior client's experiences with your work indicate how you will handle a new client's case.